Please enable JavaScript in your browser to complete this form.

 What Next?

-Are you thinking about building a Trex deck?
+Are you thinking about Clean a Trex Deck?
 We’d love to hear from you.

 At Custom Deck Creations, we build composite decks for clients across Southeast Michigan.
 We work with each customer to design and build the deck matching their vision and budget.
 Feel free to get in touch or check out some of our most recent projects.